LANNDS18/Kiwi_Review/README.md

 * Swashbuckle.AspNetCore 6.2.3
 * System.IdentityModel.Tokens.Jwt 6.15.1

-Download .NET SDK in https://dotnet.microsoft.com/en-us/ ，Install dependencies by NuGet.
+Download .NET SDK in https://dotnet.microsoft.com/en-us/, install dependencies by NuGet.

 .NET 5 is also supported, but need to add some additional importers